 Read on to learn more.

-At this time, there isn’t any available research on smoking marijuana while sick with the cold or flu.
-Research exploring the use of marijuana for medicinal purposes is still extremely limited.
+At this time, there isn’t any available research on smoking weed while sick with the cold or flu.
+Research exploring the use of weed for medicinal purposes is still extremely limited.

-Although there may be benefits to smoking marijuana while sick, it’s unclear if they outweigh the potential negative effects.
+Although there may be benefits to smoking weed while sick, it’s unclear if they outweigh the potential negative effects.

 Inflammation plays a role in a number of cold and flu symptoms, including: